Adjustment of Status Through K-1 Visa Entry

 How We Can Help

 The K-1 visa adjustment of status process is a complicated one, as it includes many forms to fill out and an interview to prepare for.
 The process can also be intense, so having the guidance of an experienced immigration attorney can help alleviate any stress that may come with your K-1 visa adjustment of status application.
-The experienced Chicago attorneys at Scott D Pollock & Associates P.C. can be with you every step of the way through your K-1 visa adjustment of status process.
+An experienced Chicago immigration lawyer at Scott D Pollock & Associates P.C. can be with you every step of the way through your K-1 visa adjustment of status process.

 With over 70 years of combined experience, our lawyers are well-equipped to provide insight, guidance, and support as you start your journey to United States residency.
 If you have any questions about your immigration pathway, please call us at 312.444.1940 or fill out an online form today.
 We look forward to hearing from you!